awesome-stable-diffusion/awesome-stable-diffusion/README.md

 * [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Likely the fastest moving, most feature rich branch at the moment.
 Gradio based UI with extensive features such as in and outpainting, previews, xy plots, upscaling, clip-interrogation, textual inversion, negative prompting, a variety of upscaling features, training, checkpoint merging and switching capabilities and more.
 Comes with a handy install script that takes care of most dependencies and addons.
    * Addon: [txt2Mask](https://github.com/ThereforeGames/txt2mask) - Addon for mask based inpainting using natural language instead of brush tools.
+   * [DreamArtist](https://github.com/7eu7d7/DreamArtist-stable-diffusion) - DreamArtist: Towards Controllable One-Shot Text-to-Image Generation via Contrastive Prompt-Tuning (Extension)
    * For more addons and extensions, please see the repository and the in-gui extension installer

 * [basujindal/stable-diffusion](https://github.com/basujindal/stable-diffusion) - "Optimized Stable Diffusion"—a fork with dramatically reduced VRAM requirements through model splitting, enabling Stable Diffusion on lower-end graphics cards; includes a GradIO web interface and support for weighted prompts.

 * [bes-dev/stable_diffusion.openvino](https://github.com/bes-dev/stable_diffusion.openvino) - A fork for running the model using a CPU compatible with OpenVINO.
+* [DreamArtist](https://github.com/7eu7d7/DreamArtist-stable-diffusion) - With just one training image DreamArtist learns the content and style in it, generating diverse high-quality images with high controllability.
+Embeddings of DreamArtist can be easily combined with additional descriptions, as well as two learned embeddings. (standalone version)
 * [fast-stable-diffusion](https://github.com/TheLastBen/fast-stable-diffusion) - Speed focused fork with Dreambooth integration.
 * [imaginAIry](https://github.com/brycedrennan/imaginAIry) - Pythonic generation of stable diffusion images.
 Unique in that it supports complex text-based masking.
 Has an interactive CLI, upscaling, face enhancement, tiling, and other standard features.
 No GUI.